callihiggins/IMA-FE/midtermselfassessment.md

     1) Save it to your computer for you to reflect upon at the end of the semester.

-    2) Copy/paste your text into the text box provided on the Midterm Assessment assignment on NYU Classes.
+    2) Copy/paste your text into the text box provided on the Midterm Assessment assignment on Brightspace.